 What Are Debentures?

 The word ‘debenture’ is derived from the Latin word ‘debere’ which refers to borrow.
-Debenture is a written tool acknowledging a debt under the general authentication of the enterprise.
-It comprises of an agreement for repayment of principal after a particular period or at intermissions or at the option of the enterprise and for payment of interest at a fixed rate duet to, usually either yearly or half-yearly on fixed dates.
+A debenture is a written tool acknowledging a debt under the general authentication of the enterprise.
+It comprises of an agreement for repayment of principal after a specific period or at the option of the enterprise and for payment of interest at a fixed rate due to, usually either yearly on fixed dates.
 According to the section 2(30) of The Companies Act, 2013 ‘Debenture’ comprises of – Debenture Inventory, Bonds and any other securities of an enterprise whether comprising a charge on the assets of the enterprise or not.

 The issue of Debentures is similar to the issue of shares by an enterprise.
-Here the money can be either collected round sum or in installments.
+Here the money can be either collected lump-sum or in instalments.
 The accounting treatment of the 2 is absolutely similar.
 Now, the debentures can be circulated for cash or some other application.
-At times circulation of debentures is done as a collateral security.
+At times circulation of debentures is done as collateral security.

 What is Redemption of Debentures?